 Plant saucers are important

 I missed the damage in the picture below for quite some time and I was so upset when I discovered it.
-Since I was using a glazed container, I assumed that my doily (yes, I like doilies) and what it was sitting on, was safe.
+Since I was using a glazed container, I assumed that my doily (yes, I like doilies) and what it was sitting on, were safe.
 So, when I moved my plant, I found a ruined doily.
-The container is glazed and the saucer, but the ring on the bottom of the saucer wasn’t glazed, so always check the saucer that comes with the pot.
+The container and saucer are glazed, but the ring on the bottom of the saucer wasn’t glazed.
+Always check the saucer that comes with the pot.

-Protect your surfaces
+Protect your surfaces from plant saucers

-This container below is the one that ruined the doily, but I put a big glass ash tray (?) under it to protect the doily it is on now.
+This container below is the one that ruined the doily, but I put a big glass ash tray under it to protect the doily it is on now.

 Find something different

 But, if I can find more attractive ones, I will definitely use them.
 I love to look through the knick-knacks at the local second hand store and garage sales to find “saucers” for my plants.